- There is no salary scale for overload teaching and the honorarium would be negotiated between the faculty member and

 Honoraria can be paid in a lump sum, or spread over a relevant period of time.
 For unpaid appointments see note above and process payment on a Faculty Appointment Form.
 Each request for payment must indicate the reason for the payment and if required, include supporting documentation.

 Prior to submitting paperwork to Faculty Relations administrators must ensure that the honoraria payments are in accordance with section 4.11 of Policy LR2 and that the faculty member will not exceed his/her limit for the academic year (July 1 to June 30).
 HRMS Query 604 (HON_AND_HN1_PAID_TO_EE) will provide a summary of honoraria payments and will assist administrators in determining the annual honoraria limit.
 Attach this to the payment form.

 All honoraria are subject to the approval of the head of the academic unit and Dean (Dean’s signature only in non-departmentalized Faculties).
 Payments to joint appointees must be signed by both Heads & Dean(s).
-Payments to faculty members outside of the unit must also be signed by both Department Heads and the Dean of the Faculty where the academic appointment resides.
+Payments made to faculty members outside of the unit (not official joint appointments) must also be signed by both Department Heads and the Dean of the Faculty where the academic appointment resides.
 Upon the approval of the Dean(s),

 - all honoraria of $4500 or more must be approved by the President’s Office (i.e. Faculty Relations at UBCV and Human Resources at UBCO);

 - all lump sum honoraria under $4500 must be submitted directly to Payroll EXCEPT for honoraria payments to Sessional Lecturers;

 - the Provost must approve any honoraria from third parties where the total honoraria paid to a faculty member by third parties is in excess of 1/6th of the total compensation (incl internally funded honoraria; excluding benefits) received within an academic year (July to June).
 To arrange Provost review email your request to Faculty Relations and we will forward to the Provost.
 Once the response is received the department will be informed.
 If approved the department will need to send the paperwork to Faculty Relations.